TokenScavenger logo TokenScavenger

 Providers

-Native support for 14+ free-tier and fallback endpoints
+Native support for local, free-tier, and fallback endpoints

-Built-in adapters for the most important free inference providers plus DeepSeek and xAI paid fallback, with per-provider health, rate-limit handling, and model group-aware routing.
+Built-in adapters cover local OpenAI-compatible servers, the most important free inference providers, and explicit paid fallback routes, with per-provider health, rate-limit handling, model group-aware routing, tool-aware routing, and embedding capability discovery.

 Groq